awsdocs/aws-systems-manager-user-guide/doc_source/about-windows-app-patching.md

 1. Save the script from the blog post in a file\.

-1. Upload the file to an S3 bucket or other accessible location\.
+1. Upload the file to an Amazon Simple Storage Service \(Amazon S3\) bucket or other accessible location\.

-1. Use AWS Systems Manager Run Command to run the script on your instances using the Systems Manager document \(SSM document\) `AWS-RunPowerShellScript` with a command similar to the following:
+1. Use Run Command, a capability of AWS Systems Manager, to run the script on your instances using the Systems Manager document \(SSM document\) `AWS-RunPowerShellScript` with a command similar to the following\.

    ```
    Invoke-WebRequest `